 I love the fact that there are so many chef for hire restaurants, but there are too many shifts.
 I fully admit this is my own OCD traits, but the fact that some of the achievements are based on doing so many shifts (getting bronze, silver, or gold medals for how well you do) make me feel compelled to keep playing the same days over and over again in order to get the gold.
 If I make any mistake, I start over because the golds are only given for perfect days.
 I think that’s a bit excessive, and it makes it so that I waste a lot of my time on days in which I make one mistake.
 There’s an achievement for getting 200 bronze medals, which means I could get it if I do 200 shifts with 8 or less bad/OK orders per shift (that’s how you get a bronze medal).
 I know myself too well, though, and I know it’s not going to happen.
 I have 134 gold medals so far, and I’ll do the rest that way, even though it’ll take me five times as long.

 The game is still undeniably addictive.
-If you watched me play as my fingers flew across my keyboard, you’d probably wonder what the hell I was doing It’s frantic, and if I play when I’m tired, my brain makes very silly mistakes.
-Part of the game is memorizing the letters for each ingredient (which can differ in different recipes, or even within the same reason), and it’s astonishing how it can fly out of my brain with shocking ease.
+If you watched me play as my fingers flew across my keyboard, you’d probably wonder what the hell I was doing.
+It’s frantic, and if I play when I’m tired, my brain makes very silly mistakes.
+Part of the game is memorizing the letters for each ingredient (which can differ in different recipes, or even within the same recipe), and it’s astonishing how it can fly out of my brain with shocking ease.
 I really don’t like the fact that the same ingredient can be a different letter on different pages in the same recipe.
 For example, the food of my people, Taiwanese Shaved Ice.
 On the first and second page of the recipe, mango is ‘A’.
 On the third page, it’s ‘M’.
 It’s hard to remember that in the heat of the moment, and it’s even harder to remember what letter an ingredient is when it varies across recipes.
 You can set a universal letter for each ingredient, but I don’t know if I want to go to those extremes.

-want to emphasize that this game is better than the original and improves on it in many ways.
+I want to emphasize that this game is better than the original and improves on it in many ways.
 If you only had to play one, I’d say choose the latter.
 However, there are things from the first game that I wish hadn’t been eliminated.
 The emails, for one.
 The developer, David Galindo (@chubigans on the Twitter Machine), said in a note upon release that the emails will be included shortly.
 I hope so because it’s one of my favorite parts of the game.
 Two, being able to upgrade the food and kitchen equipment.
 It was so great to save up money in order to upgrade the quality of your food and the efficiency of your equipment such as the stove, the dishwasher, etc. The sequel has much more food in it, and I love that the equipment is streamlined in the first place.
 However, I miss being able to add a tip jar or a to-go menu after saving my money.

 I’m glad the inspector is gone and so is the grind, however, I really need my restaurant to have more of a point.
 Right now, I’ve bought all the food I can.
 I only play my own restaurant when I want to level up more quickly, mostly concentrating on doing the shifts at the chef for hire restaurants.